thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 This fictional example is relatively simple.
 However you will still see how the fixed width format has sparsely populated data, and as a consequence, massive redundant whitespace.
 I have seen formats where lines could be 2000 characters long.
 In those extreme cases, the XML version of the data can be five to ten times shorter.

-# The XML-less XML transformation.
+# The XML-less XML transformation

 |Approach|Input|Parsing|Transformation|Output|
 |---|---|---|---|---|